What is a Source?¶

 - Click Go or hit the return key to filter and display only groups that include the entered title.For example by searching the group title “attacks”, there is a display of all groups containing this keyword.

 Type in the name of a location (town, polling station etc.) in the Enter Location text box on the filter bar.

-Click Go to display all incidents associated with that location.
-For example, typing in Ghana in the Location Text box, display all incidents whose location was entered as “Ghana”.
+Click Go to display all groups associated with that location.
+For example, typing in Ghana in the Location Text box, display all groups whose location was entered as “Ghana”.

 Filtering by Location Search